middleclicker/Wechat-Moments-Scraper/README.md

 Will probably have some unexpected bugs, look through the adomination if you want...
 But overall, it should work fine.

 # Todo
-- Fix this abomination
+- ~~Fix this abomination~~ Added comments, fixed logic errors

 <img width="630" alt="what the hell" src="https://user-images.githubusercontent.com/60602265/213367001-739212ba-e0ae-4535-a8ec-b82d5e4c6e60.png">

 - Add data processing module
-- Code cleanup overall...
-Rewrite of many areas
+- ~~Code cleanup overall...
+Probably a full rewrite of many areas~~ Best I can do for now